 That discontent and other factors have made the eastern region fertile ground for the far-right Alternative for Germany party, even though many of its leaders are from the former West Germany.
 The party has surged to strong second-place finishes in three eastern state elections this year.

 The rate of growth in East Germany has undoubtedly been stalled by the fall out of the collapse of the Soviet Union.
 To deny that a divide exists would be to undermine the real frustrations felt by people in the East and fuel the deep-seated anger that comes as a result of historical grievance.

 And while the ramifications of the Cold War era continue to teach important lessons, walls continue to divide communities across the world.

 On the 20th anniversary of the Mauerfall in 2009, a group of Palestinians held a demonstration and pulled down parts of the Israeli West Bank barrier, which has been protested as a means by which to annex Palestinian land under the guise of security.

 More recently, President Trump announced a further $300 million will be spent on “quality assurance” after his Mexican border wall proved easily breached.

 As we remember the fall of the Berlin Wall today, we should not look to it as a purely historical anecdote, but as a source of learning.
-The legacy of the Berlin Wall is as a reminder of what was and what should never be again.
+For Germany, it did not merely mark the end of an era, but the beginning of a new one that in still evolving.